 A Blockchain-Based Approach to Health Information Exchange Networks [23]

 Kevin Peterson et al. from Mayo Clinic have proposed the concept that using Blockchain as a medium for health information exchange network.
 The work utilizes Fast Healthcare Interoperability Resources (FHIR) protocol as a gateway which allow members of the network to access health information from each other, while ensure distribution of accessibility within the network by published those gateways to Blockchain.
 Every activity on the network will be recorded on the Blockchain providing audit trail for the network.
 They proposed several concept ideas about using computational resource within Blockchain network in the more meaningful way contribute to healthcare environment.
 Additionally, the work also included several suggestions about Blockchain component that may provide more compatibility of the technology for healthcare information environment.
 In this work, we adopt the idea of using Blockchain as a medium for health information exchange network and several suggestions provided, that should make Blockchain technology more compatible with healthcare information environment.
+(Conclude what they lack according to challenge we mentioned before)

 “MedRec” prototype for electronic health records and medical research data [24]